Jason Stackhouse: Season 7

+Episode 1: "Jesus Gonna Be Here"

 Season 7 begins with a violent attack at Bellefleur's.
 Arlene, Holly, and various other people are taken.
 Jason himself is almost killed but Violet saves him.
 In the grisly aftermath, Jason calls Andy to request assistance.
 Everybody is upset but before things get too hectic, Bill suggests finding the H-Vamps before they get to them, who will most likely be sleeping in windowless rooms.
 Andy tells Jason to search Old Reeve's Place.
 Along the way, Jason asks Violet how many people she's seen die, and she says she's lost count.
 At the house, they find Vince, an anti-vampire politician and vigilante who plans to succeed Sam as mayor, leading a gang of anti-vampire haters.
 Jason says they are acting irrationally, but Violet escalates things when she threatens to kill them.
-When the group disbands, Jason is unhappy with the way the situation was handled.
-Afterwards, Jason is angry at Violet for what happened, and they proceed to have sex.
+When the group disbands, Jason is unhappy with the way the situation handled.
+Afterward, Jason is angry at Violet for what happened, and they proceed to have sex.

+Episode 2: "I Found You"

 The next day at the church, Jason falls asleep and proceeds to have a sexual fantasy with Eric (due to taking Eric's blood in the previous season).
-When Eric asks him if he's happy being in a relationship with Violet, Jason hesistates and then lies that he's happy with it, indicating he's unhappy with their relationship.
-Jason is later jolted awake when a congregation outside church is meeting.
+When Eric asks him if he's happy being in a relationship with Violet, Jason hesitates and then lies that he's happy with it, indicating he's unhappy with their relationship.
+Jason is later jolted awake when a congregation outside the church is meeting.
 Sam suggests that people keep busy and be indoors by sundown, only going out at night with a vampire.
 To find the kidnapped civilians, Sookie suggests searching a dead body she had seen earlier.
 The girl is from Saint Allis, so she, Jason, Alcide, Sam, and Andy travel to the nearby town only to discover the entire town is abandoned and full of dead bodies.
 When they find the girl's house, Jason gathers that it's been a few days since the attack and that the vampires keep coming back.
 After discovering no significant leads, they return to Bon Temps.